kekavc24/magical_version_bump/README.md

 ## Flags & Options in Commands

 Some flags/options can be used in both command while others cannot.
-Check table below.
+Check table below for more info:

 | Flag/Option           | `modify` command  | `change` command  |
 | --------------------- | ----------------- | ----------------- |